wang-xinyu/tensorrtx/mlp/README.md

     python mlp.py -s   # serialize model to plan file, i.e. 'mlp.engine'

     python mlp.py -d   # deserialize plan file and run inference

-# 5. See if the output is same as pytorchx/mlp
 ```

 ## Note